DumbMachine/ccextractor-wiki-test/_posts/2020-03-05-public:gsoc:sampleplatform.md

-~~META:
 title = Google Summer of Code 2020 - The sample platform / Continuous integration revisited ~~
 # The sample platform / Continuous integration

-The [sample platform](https///sampleplatform.ccextractor.org/) was developed during GSoC '15 and overhauled during GSoC '16.
+The [sample platform](https://sampleplatform.ccextractor.org/) was developed during GSoC '15 and overhauled during GSoC '16.
 In GSoC '17 another student added support for the Windows part, as well as some bugfixes.
 The student continued his work during GSoC '18, and will mentor this year.
 Last year a new student did some improvements and bugfixes.\\

 This GCi edition we came to the conclusion that for new contributors, there are a bunch of drawbacks in the current system that make it no longer viable to continue to run the platform in it's current form. \\